That-Dev-Girl-Sites/jhalabi.com/_posts/2022-07-29-work-life-balance.md

 categories:
   - life
   - writing
+excerpt: Joni is a full time developer.
+Joni is a single mom with a 4 year old.
+Joni is a newly (almost) published author.
 ---

 Joni is a full time developer.
 Joni is a single mom with a 4 year old.
 Joni is a newly _(almost)_ published author. _(T-3 days until launch!)_ Joni is a self-published author, which means Joni is also a PR agent.
 How does she do it all?
 We don't know.
 She’s not sure either.
 Seriously, it’s amazing everyone is still in one piece and the house didn’t burn down.